ValuationInformation Technology

 Example Information Technology Companies to Analyze

-Use the Equiscale Screener โ†’ to filter information technology stocks by ev/ebitda and other metrics.
+Filter information technology stocks by ev/ebitda and other metrics:

 Key Takeaways

-• EV/EBITDA (Enterprise Value to EBITDA) in information technology should be compared against sector peers, not the market average.
+• EV/EBITDA (Enterprise Value to EBITDA) in information technology should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 • Sector characteristics: Asset-light, high margins, USD revenue exposure, predictable cash flows, low capex.